 - 1 medium jalapeno, (could sub with a serrano for more heat)

 - 2 cloves garlic

 - 2 tablespoons cilantro

-Drain the excess liquid from the tomatoes if desired.
-Add the jalapeno, onion, garlic, and salt to a small bowl.
+- Add the jalapeno, tomatoes, onion, garlic, and salt to a small bowl.
 Squeeze in the lime juice and mix in the cilantro.
 Enjoy with chips, on tacos, or on top of some campfire nachos!